 - Wash all equipment in warm soapy water using a bottle brush and rinse with cold water.

-- Sterilise equipment either by boiling in a saucepan for 5 minutes, using a microwave or electric steriliser, or a chemical solution.
+- Sterilise equipment either by boiling in a saucepan for 5 minutes, using a microwave or electric steriliser, or a sterilising solution.

 - Warm bottle to room temperature.

 - Don’t use a microwave as it can cause “hot spots” in the milk that may burn your baby’s mouth.

 - Always test the temperature of the milk before feeding.
 The old traditional method of sprinkling a few drops on the under-side of your wrist is still the best method.
 It should feel slightly warm but never hot.